turingschool/try-turing/popup-lite-brite/js-2/index.md

 Similar to the way we had to list out every specific step (and the fact that it was probably good to make a rough draft for our robot before sending it into the kitchen!), we should do the same thing with code.

 Before we plan though, let's get clear on what we want our next piece of functionality to be:
-- When the user clicks one of the color boxes then clicks a dot, that dot should change to the color of the color box that was most recently clicked
+- When the user clicks one of the color boxes, then clicks a dot, that dot should change to the color of the color box that was most recently clicked
-- When the user clicks a different colored box, then clicks a dot, that dot should change to the newly selected color
+- When the user clicks a different color box, then clicks a dot, that dot should change to the newly selected color
 - Next level: provide some sort of indication to the user as to which color is currently selected (like an outline around the color box)

 Let's write the pseudo-code in the repl.it file.
 You can follow along or just watch!